X

 $1 per ticket • $5 for 6 tickets

-Winner to be drawn at the CBC Dinner on March 12.
-First prize is a quilt (approx size 89x89"), second prize is an afghan.
+Winners to be drawn at the CBC Dinner on March 17.
+First prize is a queen-size quilt, second prize is an afghan.
 Tickets may also be purchased in the parish office.

 Easter Chalk Drawing & Egg Hunt